 - Smoked Salmon Slices: Sushi cut.
-Thick, non oily and full of salmon taste.
+Thick, not oily, and full of salmon taste.
 The smokiness in this variety is not strongly felt to fit the Japanese food.
 This salmon has a darker color than the normal sliced one with a thickness four times bigger than the normal sliced salmon.
-The salmon is processed respecting old methods and smoked in traditional kiln.
+The salmon is processed, respecting old methods and smoked in a traditional kiln.

-- Smoked Tuna: Tuna is imported like the salmon is, than cut into triangular pieces.
-Non oily, non salty and non fatty, the tuna flavors are strongly felt.
+- Smoked Tuna: Tuna is imported like the salmon is, then cut into triangular pieces.
+Nonoily, nonsalty and not fatty, the tuna flavors are strongly felt.
 I would recommend you add some olive oil that will diminish the smokiness aromas that can mask the real tuna flavors.

 - Coeur de filet: Just for information, this is the most expensive of all with a price that can be as double as the normal smoked salmon.
-The coeur de filet is my favorite where a 2cm thickness of rich salmon is filled with a premium and enjoyable taste.
-A beautiful color and texture where an adequate quantity of oil is fully enjoyed.
-Perfect consistency, caliber and shape burst into many flavors as soon as you bite into it.
-Some might consider it salty but leave in mind that only 10% of the salmon constitute this heart.
-It's finer, smoother and definitely tastier.
+The Coeur de filet is my favorite where a 2cm thickness of rich salmon is filled with a premium and enjoyable taste — a beautiful color and texture where an adequate quantity of oil is fully enjoyed.
+Perfect consistency, caliber, and shape burst into many flavors as soon as you bite into it.
+Some might consider it salty, but leave in mind that only 10% of the salmon constitute this heart.
+It's finer, smoother, and tastier.

 - Marinated: Marinated in salt, dill -aneth- and berry pink -baie de rose- this salmon has a beautiful texture and color.
 It feels like there's more fat, it's oilier and surely saltier than the normal version.

-- Pave de Saumon: A large piece of 1,5kgs of half smoked salmon can be enjoyed as is, or cooked in the oven.
-Le Marin Traiteur chooses to pre-prepare it making it look cleaner and easier to manipulate.
-We enjoyed without cooking and loved it.
-A true unsophisticated salmon taste like no other.
+- Pave de Saumon: A large piece of 1,5kgs of half-smoked salmon can be enjoyed as is, or cooked in the oven.
+Le Marin Traiteur chooses to pre-prepare it, making it look cleaner and easier to manipulate.
+We enjoyed it without cooking and loved it.
+A true unsophisticated salmon tastes like no other.